Graph Perceiver IO: A General Architecture for Graph Structured Data: Preliminary

 \subsection{Perceiver IO and Graph Structured Data}

-The Perceiver is a general architecture, and it has high flexibility for input and output structure.
-From its flexibility and generality, The Perceiver and its variants

-handle the diverse tasks for image, text, speech, and 3D point clouds.
+The Perceiver IO is a general architecture, and it has high flexibility for input and output structure.
+From its flexibility and generality, The Perceiver and its variants handle the diverse tasks for image, text, speech, and 3D point clouds.
 They extend their works to incorporate the heterogeneous multimodal dataset such as audiovisual sequences, and the Perceiver shows competitive results.
 However, the application of Perceiver is limited to the non-graph structured dataset, and they do not handle the graph structured dataset that has topological information.

 Extending the Perceiver to handle the graph structured dataset is non-trivial.
 First, the Perceiver is a general architecture, and it already shows the competitive results for diverse tasks.
 Therefore, simple extensions that do not modify the overall model structures are required.
 Second, the Perceiver receives the flattened inputs, and incorporating the topological information represented by the adjacency matrix into the Perceiver is challenging.